-A new, world-class terminal complex that will completely replace the current facility is under construction at Louis Armstrong New Orleans International Airport (MSY) and will be complete by May 15, 2019.
+A new, world-class terminal complex that will completely replace the current facility is under construction at Louis Armstrong New Orleans International Airport (MSY) and will be complete by fall 2019.
 MSY is the primary commercial airport in the State of Louisiana serving over 80 percent of all passengers flying into the state.
 Armstrong International Airport is owned by the City of New Orleans.

 The Louis Armstrong New Orleans International Airport is building a new terminal to better meet the needs of the traveling public.
 The current terminal was built in 1959, making it almost 60 years old.
 In addition to the challenges that arise from maintaining an aging building, airport security requirements and aviation industry best practices have changed drastically since that time.

 To provide the most efficient and cost-effective facility the City desires, the Airport is replacing the existing terminal as well as the apron and roadways with a new, $1.029 billion terminal on the north side of airport property.

 "The building’s form evokes the geography of the Delta region and soft curves of the Mississippi River.
 Symmetrical in plan, the building forms a gentle arc on three sides.
 A monumental roof rises toward the building’s centerline, where it crests over a large central skylight.
 The terminal facades are primarily glass, allowing for views out to the airfield." -Pelli Clarke Pelli